Contribution splitting allows members to split their concessional contributions with their spouse.

 |Complete: Type of Payment, Member, Spouse and Display in Operating Statement options|

 To prepare the Superannuation Contributions Splitting Application, select Contributions Splitting for a Spouse.
+This will ensure the payment appears in label Q on the tax return.
+See ATO website for more information.

 The member who is making the contribution will be selected.